Stylback/home-server/README.md

 The J-series is only available as motherboard embedded CPU:s.
 I've opted for an [ASRock J5040-ITX](https://www.asrock.com/mb/Intel/J5040-ITX/index.asp) due to its rich feature-set, but you might consider the [Biostar J4105NHU](https://www.biostar-usa.com/app/en-us/mb/introduction.php?S_ID=1013) as long as you're OK with being limited to 8GB of ram (_or risk bricking your motherboard,_ [_see here for more info_](#bricked-motherboard)).

 ### Power supply (PSU)
 Ideally, the server will be running 24/7, 365 days a year.
-As such, high efficiency is important to keep upkeep-cost down. __A power supply is at its most efficient at 50% of maximum rated load__, that means a PSU rated at 500W max load will be at its most efficient when it provides 250W of power.
+As such, high efficiency is important to keep power consumption down. __A power supply is at its most efficient at 50% of maximum rated load__, that means a PSU rated at 500W max load will be at its most efficient when it provides 250W of power.

 __What is the efficiency at 50% load?__ That is determined by the [80+ Rating](https://en.wikipedia.org/wiki/80_Plus).
 A 80+ White will be 80-85% efficient at 50% load while a 80+ Titanium will be 94-96% efficient.

 After some [back of the napkin calculations](#approximating-power-draw) I've estimated my system to draw between 10 to 23W.
 As such my ideal PSU would be a power-brick style 50-100W PICO-PSU.
 I've had no luck finding such a model with the right mix of power-cables (_24-pin and SATA_) and have instead opted for a [be quiet!
 SYSTEM POWER B9](https://www.bequiet.com/en/powersupply/1285).
 Besides having all the cables I need, at 300W it offers a better low-load efficiency than a 450-500W model while still providing some head-room for upgrades.

 ### Case
-I wanted something cheap and discreet with some room for expandability.
+I wanted something discreet, affordable and with some room for expandability.
 The [Kolink Satellite](https://kolink.eu/Home/case-1/mini-itx-2/satellite.html) ticked all my boxes and also included a 120 mm rear-mounted fan.

 ### RAM
 As stated on intel's and ASRock's websites; the J5040 _officially_ supports up to 8GB of RAM.
-However, some reddit users report being able to use 16 and even 32GB with [varying results](https://libreddit.dcs0.hu/r/ASRock/comments/k8hpww/how_can_a_motherboard_support_more_ram_than_the/).
+However, some reddit users report being able to use 16 or even 32GB with [varying results](https://libreddit.dcs0.hu/r/ASRock/comments/k8hpww/how_can_a_motherboard_support_more_ram_than_the/).

 I decided to take a gamble with a [G.SKILL Ripjaws SO-DIMM 16GB, 2400 MHz Kit](https://www.gskill.com/product/2/197/1540865326/F4-2400C16D-16GRS).

 ### Storage
 Spinning hard-disk drives (HDD) are popular in home servers and NAS due to their high storage capacity and low price.
 However, they have reduced speeds and increased power draw compared to solid-state drives (SSD).
-Their moving parts also add noise and a [significant](https://en.wikipedia.org/wiki/Head_crash) point of failure.
+Their moving parts also add noise and a significant [point of failure](https://en.wikipedia.org/wiki/Head_crash).

 I opted for two [Crucial MX500 SSD's](https://www.crucial.com/products/ssd/crucial-mx500-ssd) (_250GB bootdrive + 2TB storage drive_) as they provide a good balance between price and performance.
 They also support _Integrated Power Loss Immunity_ which aims to prevent data loss in case of a power outage.